 Governments, financial institutions, investors, our customers and other important stakeholders are setting higher demands and requirements related to climate change awareness.
 This has created a call for companies to disclose how climate change is affecting their financial performance and strategy.

 Seafood has a smaller carbon footprint than other animal productions systems.
 With a growing population the world needs food, and ocean-based diets have been pointed out an important contributor to increasing the world’s food production.
 However, although seafood is considered as a healthy and sustainable source of protein, existing operations and exploiting new opportunities need to be done in a responsible and sustainable manner.

-Norwegian aquaculture's food production is a part of the solution to feed the world's population in the future.
-In this context, it is the responsibility of both industry and political authorities to exploit these opportunities.
+The Group believes that the increased focus on climate and environmental sustainability represents a significant opportunity for the Group, the seafood industry and for Norway.
+In this context, it is the responsibility of both the industry and political authorities to exploit these opportunities.
 It requires reason and knowledge to prevail in the years to come.